srm985/mok-project/README.md

 ##### Prerequisites / Dependencies

-This project was built on jQuery 3.2 and is fed .klc files from [Microsoft Keyboard Layout Creator](https://www.microsoft.com/en-us/download/details.aspx?id=22339) V1.4.
+This project was built and tested on jQuery 3.2 and is fed .klc files from [Microsoft Keyboard Layout Creator](https://www.microsoft.com/en-us/download/details.aspx?id=22339) V1.4.

 ## Usage